cauldronio/cauldron-deployment/README.md

 All the certificates used are located inside `playbooks/files/cauldron_host`.

 You have to generate at least self-signed certificates.
-To do that, browse to the mentioned directory and run `generate.sh`:
+To do that, browse to the mentioned directory and run `generate.sh`.
+From the root of this repository:

 ```bash
 $ cd playbooks/files/cauldron_host